Does this test have other names?

 What is this test?

-This test looks at various bodily fluids to find out whether you have a bacterial infection – and if so, which kind.
+This test looks at bodily fluids to find out whether you have a bacterial infection—and if so, which kind.
 A gram stain can be used on sputum, blood, urine, and the fluid in your spine and joints.

-If you have a bacterial infection, your fluid sample will contain bacteria that are either gram-positive or gram-negative, either of which can cause illness.
-The gram stain test will cause the bacteria to turn certain colors, which will help your doctor find out which type of bacteria is causing your infection.
+If you have a bacterial infection, your fluid sample will have bacteria in it that are either gram-positive or gram-negative.
+Either can cause illness.
+The gram stain test will cause the bacteria to turn certain colors.
+This will help your healthcare provider find out which type of bacteria is causing your infection.

 A few organisms can be either gram-positive or gram-negative.